Golla-UdayKiran/rock-paper-scissors/README.md

 <p><ins>Strategy for JavaScript</ins>

-1. Think about what steps we need
+1. Think about what steps we need (algorithm)

 2. Convert those steps into code</p>